-Pachinko has its roots in different versions of bagatelle, specifically the Billard Japonais (Japanese Bagatelle) version.
+Pachinko has its roots in different versions of bagatelle, specifically the Billard Japonais (Japanese Billiards) version.
 As an industry, it brings in more than $200 billion a year in Japan.
 It’s similar to old style pinball machines, but it also plays more like an arcade slot machine.

 Below, we’ll go into more detail about the history of Pachinko, and explain how it’s played.
 We’ll also discuss a bit about the legal side of the game, and how the game works.
 But first, let’s take a closer look at the history of Pachinko.